unxed/ap/ap.md

     of code instead of the entire line, from the frist non-space character to the last one.
 This shouldn't happen.

   - **YAML Indentation Integrity**: Before finalizing the output, the AI MUST perform a final self-check on the generated YAML's indentation.
 This is one of the most common and critical sources of errors.
-The check has two parts:
+The check has three parts:

     1.  **Key Alignment**: All keys that are siblings in the same object (e.g., `action`, `snippet`, `anchor`, and `content`) MUST have the exact same starting indentation.

     2.  **Multi-line Value Consistency**: When creating a multi-line value block with `|`, the YAML parser uses the indentation of the **first line** of the block to define the indentation for the entire block.
 Every subsequent line in that block MUST have at least that same level of indentation.
         Any line indented less than the first line will break the block and corrupt the file.

+    3.  **List Item Alignment**: Each item in a YAML list (sequence) begins with a hyphen (`-`).
+All hyphens for items within the same list MUST have the exact same starting indentation.
+Incorrectly indenting a subsequent hyphen will cause the YAML parser to interpret it not as a new list item, but as a nested value of the preceding item, which is a common source of syntax errors when a block sequence is used as an implicit key.

-     For example, this is a common, **invalid** generation showing both types of errors:
+    For example, this is a common, **invalid** generation showing violations of all three rules:

     ```yaml
     # WRONG:
+    modifications:
       - action: REPLACE
         snippet: |
           def old_function():
               pass
-         content: |        # <-- Error 1: This key is misaligned with 'snippet'
+          content: |       # Error 1 (Key Alignment): This key is misaligned with its sibling 'snippet'.
               def new_function():
-           return True  # <-- Error 2: Indentation is less than the first line's, breaking the value block
+            return True    # Error 2 (Multi-line Value): Indentation is less than the first line's, breaking the value block.
+        - action: REPLACE  # Error 3 (List Item Alignment): This hyphen is misaligned, making it an invalid nested value, not a sibling list item.
+          snippet: |
+            // some code
     ```

     This is the **correct** structure:

     ```yaml
     # CORRECT:
+    modifications:
       - action: REPLACE
         snippet: |
           def old_function():
               pass
-       content: |           # <-- Correctly aligned with 'snippet'
+        content: |         # Correctly aligned with 'snippet'.
           def new_function():
-             return True  # <-- Correctly indented, consistent with the block's first line
+              return True  # Correctly indented, consistent with the block's first line.
+      - action: REPLACE    # Correctly aligned, making it a sibling of the previous item.
+        snippet: |
+          // some code
     ```

 ## 5. Complete Example